William McCullough - CAROLINA MEMORIES POP UP Show

-A South Carolina native, McCullough left his home state in 1968 to study at the Art Students League, and the National Academy of Art and Design in New York City.
+A South Carolina native, McCullough left his home state in 1968 to study at the Art Students League, and the National Academy of Art and Design, in New York City.
 During his four years in New York, McCullough studied with acclaimed realist painters Eric Eisenberger and Daniel Greene.
 He also had the opportunity to apprentice with Robert Brackman and John Koch.
 In the early seventies, McCullough relocated to the Appalachian Mountains of North Carolina where he honed his skills in landscape and still life painting.
-In 1978, he moved his family home to Kingstree, South Carolina and in 1989 the lure of the Lowcountry landscape prompted a move to Charleston.
-During his time in Charleston, McCullough taught at the Gibbes Museum Studio and earned national recognition for his work.
-He has earned renown for his modern realist paintings of interiors, still lifes, figures, and landscapes.
-They hang in Charleston bastions like the Cassique clubhouse at Kiawah Island, Roper St. Francis Hospital, and the Gibbes Museum of Art.
-His paintings are also in the permanent collections of the the Ogden Museum of Southern Art in New Orleans, and The Greenville County Museum of Art in Greenville, South Carolina.
-Now, back in Kingstree on the farm that has been in his family for generations McCullough likes to paint places and objects that he knows very well.
-He has said “the best paintings are of subjects not ordinarily seen as glorious.”
-He never runs out of subjects to paint; Southern interiors, landscapes in France, New York, and the Carolinas.
+In 1978, he moved his family home to Kingstree, South Carolina, and began restoring a farmhouse that has been in his family for generations.
+In 1989 the lure of the Lowcountry landscape prompted a move to Charleston.
+During his time in Charleston, McCullough taught at the Gibbes Museum Studio and earned national attention for his work.
+He has garnered acclaim for his modern realist paintings of interiors, still lifes, figurative works, and landscapes.
+McCullough’s paintings hang in Charleston landmarks like the Cassique Clubhouse at Kiawah Island, Roper St. Francis Hospital, and the new Hotel Bennett.
+His paintings are also in the permanent collections of the Gibbes Museum of Art in Charleston, The Ogden Museum of Southern Art in New Orleans, Louisiana, and The Greenville County Museum of Art in Greenville, South Carolina.
+McCullough finds beauty where others don’t.
+He has said, “the best paintings are of subjects not ordinarily seen as glorious.”
+McCullough has been living and painting in southern France for the past two years.

 Born: June 24, 1948 – Kingstree, SC

 1966-1970 – Attended Baptist College (Now Charleston Southern University)